Thompson Okanagan Junior Lacrosse League: Playoff recaps

 2022: The playoffs consisted of two semifinal series, best-of-three, and a final, best-of-five.
-In Semifinal A the Kamloops Venom defeated the Vernon Tigers, 2-0.
-In Semifinal B the South Okanagan Flames upset the Kelowna Kodiaks, 2-1.
+In Semifinal A the Kamloops Venom defeated the Vernon Tigers, 2–0.
+In Semifinal B the South Okanagan Flames upset the Kelowna Kodiaks, 2–1.
 The series between the Flames and Kodiaks ended in controversy as the Kodiaks had to default due "to circumstances out of their control", which was their home arena was not available.
-The Championship Finals saw the Kamloops Venom defeat the South Okanagan Flames, 3-0.
-The Kamloops Venom hosted the Provincials versus Coquitlam Adanacs in a two game total aggregate series.
-The Venom were defeated, 11-5 and 17-6, by the Adanacs.
+The Championship Finals saw the Kamloops Venom defeat the South Okanagan Flames, 3–0.

+The Kamloops Venom hosted the Provincials versus Coquitlam Adanacs in a two-game total aggregate series.
+The Venom were defeated, 11-5 and 17–6, by the Adanacs.

+2023: Semifinal A between Kamloops Venom and Kelowna Kodiaks was won by the Venom in two games(24-5 & 23–8) of a best-of-three.
+Semifinal B was tied at one game each(12-11 Tigers & 15-4 Flames) between the Vernon Tigers and South Okanagan Flames when the Flames defaulted for game three of the series citing a lack of available players resulting in a Tigers win.
+The league championship was won by the Kamloops Venom in three games(14–8, 6–4, 15–3) of a best-of-five over the Vernon Tigers.

+The Kamloops Venom played the, host, Victoria Shamrocks of the BCJT1LL at the Provincials.
+The Venom were defeated, 11-8 and 18–9, by the Shamrocks.

+2024: Semifinal A between Kamloops Venom and South Okanagan Flames was won by the Venom in two games of a best-of-three(17-5 & 14–4).
+Semifinal B was won by the Vernon Tigers over the Kelowna Kodiaks in two games(15-9 & 15–10).
+The league championship was won by the Kamloops Venom in three games of a best-of-five over the Vernon Tigers(15–7, 15-7 & 13–7).

+The Provincials was hosted by the Kamloops Venom.
+The Venom were defeated by the Victoria Shamrocks in two games, 17-7 and 19–12.